 Solution 1 – Use SFC tool

-If you doubt that your system files are corrupted, you can fix them by using SFC tool.
+If you doubt that your system files are corrupted, you can fix them by using the SFC tool.
 This is a command line tool, and it will scan your PC and repair any corrupted system files.
 To start SFC tool, you need to follow these steps:

 - Press Windows Key + X to open Win + X menu and choose Command Prompt (Admin).